mikejunt/material-component-tutorial/src/walkthru.md

 ## Referencing Angular Material Theme Colors for Styling
 ## With Bonus 'Altering Angular Material styling' Content

 We are going to begin with a generated Angular Material Custom Theme.
-This is all possible with a pre-built theme, but much more difficult because the css is already minified and you do not know the theme names.
+This is all possible with a pre-built theme, but much more difficult because the css is already minified and you do not know the exact name of the theme variables.

 It should be noted that many AM stylings themselves do not work properly if your app is not properly configured for it.
 This is covered in their theming guide but bears emphasizing:

 Many Material styles are nonfunctional if the content is not either:

-* Placed within a <mat-sidenav-container> element. or
+* Placed within a \<mat-sidenav-container> element. or
 * You have not added class="mat-app-background" to the body element of your index.html (the same place they automatically add mat-typography).